Skyler-Cuthbertson/AvLog/README.md

-# SkyLog
+# AvLog Pilot Logbook
 Pilot Logbook

 PRIVACY POLICY
 Last updated December 23, 2023

-This privacy notice for SkyLog ("we," "us," or "our"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:
+This privacy notice for AvLog ("we," "us," or "our"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:
-* Download and use our mobile application (SkyLog), or any other application of ours that links to this privacy notice
+* Download and use our mobile application (AvLog), or any other application of ours that links to this privacy notice

 * Engage with us in other related ways, including any sales, marketing, or events

 Questions or concerns?
 Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with our policies and practices, please do not use our Services.
-If you still have any questions or concerns, please contact us at skylogaviation@gmail.com.
+If you still have any questions or concerns, please contact us at AvLogaviation@gmail.com.

 SUMMARY OF KEY POINTS
 This summary provides key points from our privacy notice, but you can find out more details about any of these topics by clicking the link following each key point or by using our table of contents (#toc)  below to find the section you are looking for.